Interstate 695 (Maryland): Outer Harbor Crossing and further upgrades

 On June 8, 1999, a tractor-trailer carrying a backhoe that exceeded the maximum height requirement struck a pedestrian footbridge over the Baltimore Beltway just northwest of the I-95 junction near Arbutus.
 The footbridge collapsed onto the inner loop of the beltway.
 One driver was killed when his SUV struck the collapsed bridge; six others were injured, three critically.
 The incident occurred during the afternoon rush hour.
 The footbridge had been closed to pedestrians since November 1996 due to complaints about vandalism and crime.

+21st century

 The beltway was dedicated in honor of former Governor Theodore McKeldin in May 2005.
-McKeldin was responsible for the construction of the beltway and other state highways during his term.
-Most Marylanders still refer to the highway as the "Baltimore Beltway", "695", or (mostly among Baltimore metro area residents) simply "The Beltway", like its Washington DC counterpart.
+During his term, McKeldin was responsible for constructing the Beltway and other state highways.
+Most Marylanders still refer to the highway as the "Baltimore Beltway", "695", or (mainly among Baltimore metro area residents) simply "The Beltway", like its Washington, D.C. counterpart.